chengkuangan/etcdbk/README.md

     ```
     Refer the timezone values at [wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

+3. In order to be able to read the PKI certs and etcd certs, the container need to be deployed on one of the controle plane nodes.
+You can do this with `nodeAffinity`

+    ```yaml
+    affinity:
+      nodeAffinity:
+        requiredDuringSchedulingIgnoredDuringExecution:
+          nodeSelectorTerms:
+          - matchExpressions:
+            - key: node-role.kubernetes.io/control-plane
+              operator: Exists
+    ```

-3. The YAML also defines the location for the `etcd` POD PKI certificates and key using a `Hostpath` definition.
+4. The YAML also defines the location for the `etcd` POD PKI certificates and key using a `Hostpath` definition.
 We also define the PVC to store the snapshot file.
 This is also the location for the log file.

     ```yaml
             volumeMounts:
-              - mountPath: /etc/kubernetes/pki/etcd
+              - mountPath: /etc/kubernetes/pki
                 name: etcd-certs
                 readOnly: true
               - mountPath: /data